saraozn/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 As property agents, we understand that using a [Command Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) might not be your forte.
 Fear not!
 Our application is tailored just for you with simplicity in mind, with easy to use commands that you will naturally reach to without having to remember how to use them.

+Already familiar with using a CLI?
+Great!
+Feel free to move on to the section below to begin your PropertyMatch journey!

 * Embark on your PropertyMatch journey using our [Quick Start](#quick-start) Guide - the express lane to get PropertyMatch up and running in no time!
 * Afterwhich, you can head over to our [Interface Layout](#interface-layout) section to familiarise yourself with our snazzy interface and discover the ins and outs of the [CLI](#2-command-input-and-output-boxes).